-Wesley House is open-armed and open-minded United Methodist Campus Ministry.
+Wesley House is an open-armed and open-minded United Methodist Campus Ministry.
 Its mission is to create a safe and comfortable environment for Ferris State University Students to socialize and discuss everyday student life and the mission of the Christian Church.
 Wesley House meets weekly and begins its meetings with a free, home-cooked meal followed by an optional discussion about issues relevant to college students and based on the Bible.
-They are open to believers and non-believers alike.
-Annually, they take a mission trip as well.
+They are open to believers and nonbelievers alike.
+Annually, they take a mission trip.

 Recent Mission Receipts

 Human Relations Day—Special giving opportunity, January 20, 2019

 Gifts given on Human Relations Day support neighborhood ministries through UM Community Developers (57%), community advocacy in the United States and Puerto Rico through United Methodist Voluntary Services (33%), and work with at-risk youth through the Youth Offender Rehabilitation program (10%).
 Your gifts help build community across all races and peoples.